How to Maximise Your Approach When Managing People

 While a higher salary is a good thing, a competitive compensation package could mean a lot more than that, such as the opportunity to work from home, health packages, child care, lots of vacation time, and so on.
 The idea is to help your employees feel valued in order to keep them with you.

-6. Make It Easy for Employees to Share Their Concerns With You
+6. Employees Share Their Concerns With You

 A dissatisfied employee with no way to express himself or herself will probably be a lot less motivated to stay at your company and perform than one who feels listened to.
 They’ll also be more likely to quit.
 You should, therefore, make the effort to collect employee feedback as often as possible.
 That way you have a constant finger on the pulse of the company workforce.
 Also, you never know, some of your employees may have brilliant ideas about how you can improve things at your company.
 Something you may never know if you don’t listen to them, though.